epfl-ada/ada-template-website/index.md

 Our approach focuses on two critical factors:

-1. *Actor Fame: Leveraging **social network analysis**, we assess an actor’s influence, connectivity, and prominence within the industry.
+1. **Actor Fame**: Leveraging **social network analysis**, we assess an actor’s influence, connectivity, and prominence within the industry.
-2. *Storyline Sentiment: Through **sentiment analysis**, we explore the emotional arcs within movie plots, identifying recurring patterns and trajectories that align with success.
+2. **Storyline Sentiment**: Through **sentiment analysis**, we explore the emotional arcs within movie plots, identifying recurring patterns and trajectories that align with success.

 ## *Why MKA®?*